 On the other hand, no-code solutions cater to citizen developers.
 They are designed to help non-programmers create applications with no coding at all.
 They are often used to replace, or even enhance, what would otherwise have been achieved using a spreadsheet.
 Spreadsheets, whilst powerful, don’t lend themselves to creating an application with a rich user interface.
 No-code applications can create an attractive user interface for an application on top of a backend powered by a spreadsheet or a database with some built-in functions to query the database.

-No-code’s prebuilt templates and limited architecture may pose a challenge to enterprises wanting to create customized and unique applications exactly of their liking.
+No-code’s prebuilt templates and limited architecture may pose a challenge to enterprises wanting to create customised and unique applications exactly of their liking.

 No-code platforms enable business users to develop applications even with little training, however, this may also raise a security risk as citizen developers building applications without supervision may inadvertently expose sensitive data.

-In choosing a no-code platform, enterprises also risk encouraging shadow IT where applications are created and adopted by the organization without being vetted or approved by the IT department.
+In choosing a no-code platform, enterprises also risk encouraging shadow IT where applications are created and adopted by the organisation without being vetted or approved by the IT department.
 Ultimately the IT department can be held responsible for supporting the proliferation of applications created with a no-code platform resulting in a greater strain on their limited resources.

 The following low-code platforms have been leading in low-code application development and addressing the needs of enterprises.
-They offer varying features that customers can use depending on the requirements of their organizations.
+They offer varying features that customers can use depending on the requirements of their organisations.

-Appian supports business process automation and modernization of applications.
+Appian supports business process automation and modernisation of applications.
 This platform offers prebuilt no-code integration with AI services and support for DevOps with automated continuous integration/continuous delivery (CI/CD) for enterprise IT shops.

 Mendix’s platform is designed to cater to users on multi-cloud and hybrid computing solutions, thanks to its support for on-premises, virtual private multi-cloud and multi-tenant public cloud deployment options.
 The company focuses on enhancing business-IT collaboration and application lifecycle management.

 Microsoft introduced greater support for the low code development with its AI Builder, as well as deeper integration with Microsoft Azure services.
 This platform features simpler design-time tools in PowerApps, used in designing canvas applications which employ drag and drop approach and Microsoft Excel-like expression language.